Julian Yeo: First half of the course. See the course outline below or the links

 Review your core concepts carefully.

 The assignments appear as tests on Almaris.
-I may update the deadlines
+We may update the deadlines

 Some assignments are short; others are long.
 Please manage your time.